The Waiting List

-The Waiting List (Lista de espera) is a 2000 film directed by Juan Carlos Tabío.
+The Waiting List (Lista de espera) is a 2000 comedy-drama film directed and co-written by Juan Carlos Tabío.
 It was screened in the Un Certain Regard section at the 2000 Cannes Film Festival.
 It is a co-production among companies from Spain, Cuba, France, and Mexico; including Tornasol Films, ICAIC, DMVB, Tabasco Films, Producciones Amaranta and Road Movies Fillm Produktionen.

 In the film, people waiting in a bus station start building a little society of their own.